Anmol Baloch

 Anmol Baloch (born 10 January 1999) is a Pakistani television actress and model.

-She is known for her roles as Ushna in Aik Sitam Aur, Abeer in the series Sirf Tum, as Mehr-un-Nissa in Iqtidar.
+She is known for her roles as Ushna in Aik Sitam Aur, Abeer in the series Sirf Tum, and Mehr-un-Nissa in Iqtidar.

-Early life and education

-She did her Bachelor in Computer Science from the University of Karachi.

 Career

 2016-2020

-Baloch started out as model but later ventured into acting.
+Baloch started out as a model but later ventured into acting.
 In 2016, she made her debut in the A-Plus Entertainment television series Kambakht Tanno.
 In 2017, she appeared in the Geo Entertainment television series Bedardi Saiyaan.
-She also appeared in TVOne's Jalti Barish.
+She also appeared in TV One's Jalti Barish.
 In 2018, she guest starred in Express Entertainment's anthology television series Kabhi Band Kabhi Baja in the episode Laila Ka Jadoo.
 She also starred in Hum TV's Aik Larki Aam Si as Anmol the same year.
 In 2019, she had a main role in the Hum TV television film Pyaar Kahani alongside Asim Azhar and Hania Amir.
 She appeared in the Hum TV historical television series Deewar-e-Shab which was nominated for the 1st Pakistan International Screen Awards.
 She played the main role of Sajeeda in the Pakistani-Malaysian co-produced television series Sara Sajeeda.
 In 2020, she guest starred in the A-Plus Entertainment television series Haqeeqat in the episode "Badnaam Mohabbat".
 She starred in the Express Entertainment television series Saza e Ishq as Rameen alongside Azfar Rehman.
 Baloch played the main role of Areeba in the Hum TV television series Qurbatein.